 - Choral Scholarships awarded in association with The Collegiate Church of St. Mary

-- Senior School Scholarship auditions will be held in November 2019 - date tbc (for 2020 entry)
+- Senior School Scholarship auditions will be held on 7 November 2019 (for 2020 entry)

-For more information please contact our Director of Music, Mr S. Hogg email@example.com
+For more information please contact our Admissions Team email@example.com

 Music Scholarships are awarded up to the value of 5% of fees based on musical ability and potential with a satisfactory level of achievement in the entrance examination.
 It is important to stress that there is no absolute standard as musical ability and potential are both assessed, however it is expected that boys are approximately Grade 5 standard on their first instrument.